- Before you enrol

 Committed to equity and diversity

-- This Statement provides realistic information about the inherent academic requirements that you must meet in order to complete your course and graduate.
-Make sure you read and understand the requirements for the Bachelor of Paramedic Science so you can make an informed judgement about your ability to fulfil them.
+This Statement provides realistic information about the inherent academic requirements that you must meet in order to complete your course and graduate.
+Make sure you read and understand the requirements for the Bachelor of Paramedic Science so you can make an informed judgement about your ability to fulfill them.

 USC offers Bachelor of Paramedic Science which meets Council of Ambulance Authorities (CAA) accreditation requirements and provides graduates with the necessary qualification to be admitted as a Paramedic in Australia and New Zealand.